Mahmoud-Elsamman/To-Do-application-project/README.md

 # To-Do web application project
-A single page web application for creating and managing To-Do items with user-friendly and interactive design,

-This application based mainly on `HTML` `CSS` `vanilla JavaScript` using cutting-edge technologies such as `Webpack` `Babel.js` and Progressive Web Application techniques
+A single page web application for creating and managing To-Do items with user-friendly and interactive design This application based mainly on `HTML` `CSS` `vanilla JavaScript` using cutting-edge technologies such as `Webpack` `Babel.js` and Progressive Web Application techniques

 link: http://mytodosapp.surge.sh/